DunZhang/KnowledgeDistillation/README.rst

 Introduction of KnowledgeDistillation Package
 :::::::::::::::::::::::::::::::::::::::::::::::
-**KnowledgeDistillation**  is a general knowledge distillation framework.
+**KnowledgeDistillation**  is a knowledge distillation framework.
 You can distill your own model by using this toolkit.
 Our framework is highly abstract and you can achieve many distillation methods by using this framework.
 Besides, we also provide a distillation of MultiLayerBasedModel considering many models are multi layers.